Linuxfabrik/monitoring-plugins/check-plugins/starface-account-stats/README.md

 ## Overview

-This check plugin returns the account statistics of the Starface PBX.
+Reports account statistics of a Starface PBX, including ringing, active, available, and unavailable accounts.

-It uses the data output of the [Starface Monitoring Module](https://wiki.fluxpunkt.de/display/FPW/Monitoring), which was originally written for Check_MK and listens on port 6556.
-Supports both IPv4 and IPv6.
-Fetched data is cached up to one minute, so that other Starface plugins running in parallel do not query the data again and overload the PBX.

-Special features of this check:
+**Data Collection:**

-* Connects directly via Socket.
+* Connects via socket to the [Starface Monitoring Module](https://wiki.fluxpunkt.de/display/FPW/Monitoring) on port 6556
-* IPv4 (default), IPv6 capable.
+* Supports both IPv4 (default) and IPv6
-* Fetched data is cached up to one minute and shared between other monitoring plugins dealing with Starface PBX, so that those checks running in parallel do not query the data again and overload the PBX.
+* Fetched data is cached for up to one minute in a shared SQLite database, so that multiple Starface checks running in parallel do not overload the PBX

+**Compatibility:**

+* Requires the [Starface Monitoring Module](https://wiki.fluxpunkt.de/display/FPW/Monitoring) to be installed on the PBX

 ## Fact Sheet